Gender neutrality in languages with gendered third-person pronouns: Generic he

 The use, in formal English, of he, him or his as a gender-neutral pronoun has traditionally been considered grammatically correct.
-For example, William Safire in his On Language column in The New York Times approved of the use of generic he, mentioning the mnemonic phrase "the male embraces the female".
-A reader replied with an example of use of the purportedly gender-neutral he, as in (20).
+For example, William Safire in his "On Language" column in The New York Times approved of the use of generic he, mentioning the mnemonic phrase "the male embraces the female".
+A reader replied with an example of use of the gender-neutral he, as in (20).
 Such examples point to the fact indiscriminate use of generic he leads to non-sensical violations of semantic gender agreement.